fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle Do I need to ask FP to setup SDK options in payment response?
+:::AccordionTitle How do i setup Razorpay SDK options in payment response?

 ::::AccordionContent

-Yes.
-Please reach out to FP support team for assistance.
+You can reach out to FP support team for setting up SDK options.

 ::::EndAccordionContent